crookplusplus/CryptoBroker/README.md

 - **<u>queue</u>** - The producer and consumer threads share a queue for orders of the same coin.

 ## Features
-- **<u>Multi-Threading (Producer-Consumer)</u>** This program implements a main thread, two Producer threads and two Consumer Threads.
+- **<u>Multi-Threading (Producer-Consumer):</u>** This program implements a main thread, two Producer threads and two Consumer Threads.
 The Producer threads create buy orders and adds them to the queue while the corresponding Consumer thread pulls the order from the queue and fullfils the order.

-- **<u>Semaphores</u>** Semaphores are used to wrap critical sections within threads that are manipulating shared data.
-Semaphores are also used for thread synchronization and thread communication.
+- **<u>Bounded Buffer Implementation</u>:** Employs a bounded buffer, ensuring a limited capacity for sale requests (16 total, 5 Bitcoin) and employing semaphores to prevent overproduction

+- **<u>Semaphore-Based Synchronization</u>:**  Implements semaphores to prevent race conditions, creating critical sections around the shared queue, and ensures synchronized completion of all threads.

-- **<u>Command-Line Argument Parsing:</u>** - The program offers user-friendly command-line interface functionality for building and executing the program.
+- **<u>Command-Line Argument Parsing:</u>**  The program offers user-friendly command-line interface functionality for building and executing the program.

+- **<u>Linux Environment:</u>** Designed to run on a Linux environment, taking advantage of the POSIX thread library for optimal multi-threaded execution and synchronization.

 ## Getting Started
 &nbsp;&nbsp; The program requires a Unix based operating system for the program to execute with the POSIX library for concurrent threads using pthreads.h.